"High-risk industry"

 Nov 18, 2019

-By: Shlomi Hadar, Attorney John Geva Hadar & Co.
-Lawyers and Mediators
+By: Shlomi Hadar, Adv.
+John Geva Hadar & Co., Attorneys and Mediators

-The year 2019 is coming to an end, and it can now be said with full confidence that this has been a very difficult year for the construction industry in terms of risks.
-The data is alarming; as of early November and according to a number of publications, 42 people have been killed so far on construction sites and another 168 people have been moderately to seriously injured.
+The year 2019 is drawing to a close, and it can now be said openly that it was a very difficult year for the construction industry in terms of risks.
+The data is concerning: as of early November, according to various reports, 42 people were killed at construction sites and 168 were injured, with injuries ranging from moderate to severe.

-It should be noted that in recent years, passersby have also been harmed by safety deficiencies at construction sites and even lost their lives.
-Therefore, the fight against occupational accidents has become a common concern, not just the concern of those workers working at construction sites.
+It should be noted that in recent years, even bystanders have been affected by safety deficiencies at construction sites, and some have lost their lives.
+Consequently, the fight against workplace accidents has become a public concern, not only the responsibility of construction workers themselves.

-As early as May of this year, a citizen reported a danger to workers at a construction site in the Katamon neighborhood of Jerusalem, through the Lifeline service.
-Following this, inspectors from the Ministry of Safety and Health were called to the scene.
+Already in May of this year, a citizen reported a danger to workers at a construction site in the Katamon neighborhood of Jerusalem via the “Life Line” service.
+Following the report, inspectors from the Safety and Health Office were dispatched to the site.

-45 construction sites were closed due to orders issued following complaints from citizens, and fines were even issued.
+45 construction sites were closed due to orders issued following citizen complaints, and fines were imposed.

-Another step in the fight against accidents in the construction industry was also taken by the Accountant General of the Ministry of Finance, who added criteria to the government contractor database, according to which a recognized contractor who has been issued two stop work orders following serious safety deficiencies or in which workers were killed or seriously injured, will be suspended from the government contractor database for one year.
-Also, during the suspension period, the contractor will not be allowed to perform engineering and construction work or sign performance contracts.
+Another step in the fight against construction accidents was taken by the State Comptroller at the Ministry of Finance, who added criteria to the government contractors registry.
+According to the new rules, any registered contractor who receives two stop-work orders due to serious safety deficiencies, or where workers were seriously injured or killed, will be suspended from the government contractors registry for one year.
+During the suspension period, the contractor is also prohibited from carrying out engineering works or signing execution contracts.

-The licensing issue may of course also have an impact on the insurance coverage of entrepreneurs and contractors.
+This issue of licensing may, of course, also have implications for the insurance coverage of developers and contractors.

 Work accidents exact high prices